aky/MSFileParser/README.md

 |mzQuantML|.mzq|HUPO-PSI|XML| Quantitation result|mzMLQuant.pm|

 # Example Use cases
 Please note that the library will provide data strcutures for further processing.
-The choice of algorithms (third-party or user-developed) is out of the current scope, even thou7gh some examples are provided.
+The choice of algorithms (third-party or user-developed) is out of the current scope, even though some examples are provided.
 ## Before search (uninterpreted spectra)
 * Deisotoping
 * Peak picking from raw MS/MS spectra